1966 Aston Martin DB6 Mk1 Vantage - Manual

-LIVE AUCTION: This lot will be auctioned on Saturday 23rd August, 2025 at 11.00am BST at The Wing, Silverstone Circuit, NN12 8TN
+LIVE AUCTION: This lot was auctioned on Saturday 23rd August, 2025 at 12.00pm local time at The Wing, Silverstone Circuit, NN12 8TN

 • Body Colour